4 Ways I’m Keeping a Cozy Home

 Reflecting on the past year helps me decide what matters most in the year ahead.

 I’m also practicing skills: quilting, knitting, and blogging.
 The more I do, the more I learn.
-Plus, I can do all these activities from the comfort of home.
+Plus, I can do all these activities from the comfort of my home.
 (Yes, I am truly a homebody; my life centers on home.)

 These Sampler Spree blocks are a work in progress that will eventually add some sparkle to one of the guest bedrooms.